jameslnewell/tradie-v4/packages/tradie-webpack-scripts/README.md

 > Yet-to-be-implemented.

 Start a dev-server, compile vendor, client, build and server bundles, whilst reporting errors and warnings to the user.

+**Parameters:**
+- `options : Object`
+    - `watch : boolean` - Whether to re-compile the vendor, client and build bundles when the source files change
+    - `webpack : Object`
+        - `vendor : Object` - Webpack configuration for the vendor bundle
+        - `client : Object` - Webpack configuration for the client bundle
+        - `build : Object` - Webpack configuration for the build bundle
+        - `server : Object` - Webpack configuration for the server bundle
+    - `onServerStart : Function` - Can call server.use().
+Returns a promise.
+    - `onServerStop : Function` - Can call server.use().
+Returns a promise.

+**Returns:**

+A `Promise`.
+The promise is resolved when the bundles have been successfully compiled.
+The promise is rejected when the compilation has failed with errors.
+In watch-mode the promise is resolved when an interrupt signal is received.

 ### build(options)